se-panfilov/anarchy-engine/packages/anarchy-legal/src/Templates/PRIVACY_COMMERCIAL_TEMPLATE.md

 ## 9. Security

-We apply appropriate technical and organizational measures proportionate to the limited data we handle (e.g., encrypted transport, access controls, limited retention).
+We apply appropriate technical and organizational measures proportionate to the limited personal data we handle (e.g., encrypted transport, access controls, limited retention).
+We do **not** use automated decision-making that produces legal or similarly significant effects.

 ## 10. Changes

 We may update this policy.
-Material changes will be communicated via **{{EULA_UPDATE_COMMUNICATION}}**.
+Material changes may be communicated **within the product or the update package** (for example, via an in-product notice or release notes included with the distribution), or via the applicable distribution channel.

 ## Governing Language

-This agreement is drafted in English.
+This policy is drafted in English.
 Translations may be provided for convenience.
 In consumer markets where local-language versions are required by law for clarity and fairness, the local-language version controls to the extent required by applicable law; otherwise, the English version controls.

 **Contact:** {{PRIVACY_EMAIL}}